vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 ---
 title: "Home Assistant dashboard: on a tablet in Kiosk mode"
-description: "Guide how to show your Home Assistant dashboard on a tablet in kiosk mode with Fully Kiosk Browser"
+description: "Guide on how to show your Home Assistant dashboard on a tablet in kiosk mode with Fully Kiosk Browser"
 category: Home Assistant
 tags: [Home Assistant, dashboard, tablet, fullscreen, app, kiosk, Fully Kiosk Browser]
 image: /homeassistant/images_tablet_in_kiosk_mode/ha_on_tablet_in_kiosk_mode1.png